Katie Kitamura

+Katie Kitamura (born 1979) is an American novelist, journalist, and art critic known for her minimalist and psychologically intense prose.
+Her work frequently explores themes of identity, performance, and the fragility of human connection.
+Kitamura gained international recognition for her novels A Separation (2017) and Intimacies (2021).

+Her fifth novel, Audition, was shortlisted for the 2025 Booker Prize and was a finalist for the 2026 Pulitzer Prize.

+She teaches creative writing at New York University.

 Early life and education

-Katie Kitamura was born in Sacramento, California, United States, in 1979, to a family of Japanese origin, and she was raised in Davis, where her father Ryuichi was a professor at UC Davis Department of Civil and Environmental Engineering.
+Katie Kitamura was born in Sacramento, California, in 1979, to a family of Japanese origin.
+She was raised in Davis, where her father was a professor at the UC Davis Department of Civil and Environmental Engineering.
+Kitamura trained as a ballerina before pursuing writing.

 Kitamura graduated from Princeton University in New Jersey in 1999.
 She earned a PhD in American literature from the London Consortium.
 Her thesis was titled The Aesthetics of Vulgarity and the Modern American Novel (2005).

-Earlier in her life, Kitamura trained as a ballerina.

 Career

 Kitamura wrote Japanese for Travellers: A Journey, describing her travels across Japan and examining the dichotomies of its society and her own place in it as a Japanese-American.

 Kitamura was introduced to mixed martial arts in Japan by her brother.
 Her first novel, The Longshot, published in 2009, is about the preparation undertaken by a fighter and his trainer ahead of a championship bout against a famous opponent.
-The cover art of the US edition of her book features the title tattooed on knuckles; the knuckles are her brother's.
+The cover art of the US edition of the book features the title tattooed on knuckles; the knuckles are her brother's.

 Kitamura's second novel, Gone to the Forest, published in 2013, is set in an unnamed colonial country and describes the life and suffering of a landowning family against a backdrop of civil strife and political change.

-Kitamura's 2017 novel A Separation will be adapted for a film starring Katherine Waterston.
-Her novel Intimacies appeared in 2021.
+Kitamura gained wider recognition with A Separation (2017), a novel about a woman who travels to Greece to locate her estranged husband, only to confront truths about their relationship.
+The book was praised for its taut and propulsive prose.
+A Separation was originally set to be adapted into a film starring Katherine Waterston.
+In 2026, it was announced that Tessa Thompson would instead co-produce and star in the adaptation to be written and directed by Jonas Carpignano.

+Her 2021 novel, Intimacies, follows an interpreter working at the International Criminal Court at The Hague.
+The novel explores language, power, and ethical responsibility, and was widely acclaimed for its examination of institutional and personal ethics.
+It was named one of the best books for the year by several publications.

-Kitamura writes for The Guardian, The New York Times, and Wired.
-She has written articles on mixed martial arts, film criticism and analysis, and art.
+Kitamura has written for The Guardian, The New York Times, Wired, and Frieze.
+She has written articles on mixed martial arts, film criticism and analysis, and art criticism.

+She was the 2025-2026 Mary Ellen von der Heyden Fellow of the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.